-Complying with Strengthening Organic Enforcement (SOE):

-Importing Organic Fiber and Textiles
+Complying with SOE:Importing Organic Fiber and Textiles

-- What is SOE?
-On March 19, 2024, the USDA National Organic Program (NOP) Strengthening Organic Enforcement (SOE) final rule came fully into effect.
+- What is SOE: On March 19, 2024, the USDA National Organic Program (NOP) final rule on Strengthening Organic Enforcement (SOE) rule came fully into effect.
 SOE is the biggest change to organic regulations since the creation of the National Organic Program.
 The rule closes gaps in the current regulations and builds consistent certification practices to detect and prevent fraud, improve the transparency and traceability of organic products across the supply chain, and protect organic integrity to support continued growth of the organic market. - How does SOE impact imports?
 With the implementation of the SOE rule, food and fiber certified to the USDA organic regulations or to an equivalent trade partner's organic standards must have an NOP Import Certificate to be sold in the U.S. Exporters and importers handling USDA organic products must be certified.
-However, unless a product is using the USDA organic seal in a noncompliant way, current USDA organic enforcement does not extend to textile products that are certified to private third-party standards.
+However, current USDA organic enforcement does not extend to textile products that are certified to private third-party standards.
 Therefore, some specific fiber or textile products as well as the importers and exporters and those who handle them may not require an NOP Import Certificate. - What types of organic fiber products are impacted?
-The SOE rule does not change how organic fiber products have historically been regulated under the NOP regulations.
+The SOE rule does not change how organic fiber products have historically been regulated under the USDA NOP organic regulations.
 The regulations do not include processing or manufacturing standards for textile products.
 USDA has taken a two-prong approach to organic claims on fiber and textiles: - Any textile product produced in full compliance with the NOP regulations may be labeled as USDA certified organic and display the USDA organic seal. - Alternatively, the NOP allows the use of the term "organic" in the labeling of textile products that are certified under third-party certification bodies as long as all of the fibers identified as "organic" in these textile products are produced and certified under the NOP regulations.
-Textile products that are produced in accordance with the Global Organic Textile Standard (GOTS) may be sold as organic in the U.S. While USDA policy only mentions GOTS by name, other standards such as the Textile Exchange Organic Content Standard (OCS) or the OEKO-TEX ORGANIC COTTON standard are similarly recognized as long as all of the fibers identified as "organic" in these textile products are produced and certified under the NOP regulations.

-However, products produced under these third-party standards may not refer to NOP certification nor display the USDA organic seal.
+Textile products that are produced in accordance with the Global Organic Textile Standard (GOTS) may be sold as organic in the U.S. While USDA guidance only mentions GOTS by name, it can be inferred that other organic content standards such as Textile Exchange Organic Content Standard (OCS) or OEKO-TEX Organic Cotton Standards would be similarly allowed as long as all of the fibers identified as "organic" in these textile products are produced and certified under the NOP regulations.
+In all of these third-party certification examples, the product may not refer to NOP certification or display the USDA organic seal.

-Raw agricultural fiber
+Raw fiber

-Must be certified to the NOP organic regulations or a trade partner's organic standards if it carries an organic claim.
+Must be certified to the NOP if it carries an organic claim.

-SOE Requirement: Raw agricultural fiber imported into the U.S. requires an NOP Import Certificate and the exporter and importer must be certified.
+SOE Requirement: Raw fiber imported into the U.S. requires an NOP Import Certificate and the exporter and importer must be certified.